ljonesfl/down_detector/readme.md

 ### Configuration

-The configuration is stored in a down_detector.yaml file.
+The configuration is stored in down_detector.yaml.
-Be sure to restart the program after making changes to the config file.
+The program will automatically detect changes to the config file and reload it without having to restart.

 ## Installation
     source venv/bin/activate